container-storage-interface/spec/spec.md

       // be set to true.
       //
       // Recovery behavior: Caller MUST NOT retry; caller SHOULD call
-      // `GetPluginInfo` to discover which CSI versions the Plugin
+      // `GetSupportedVersions` to discover which CSI versions the Plugin
       // supports.
       UNSUPPORTED_REQUEST_VERSION = 2;